peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 ### getValue
     @Deprecated public final int getValue() Deprecated.
-<div class='deprecationComment'>Option classes in this library will follow the form seen in JSONOptions in a
- later version; the approach used in this class is too complicated.</div>
+Option classes in this library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.

 **Returns:**